Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

-Time-dependent system in the form (\ref{1}) can describe cell aggregation when the solutions blow up as the $L^\infty$ norm of the solutions approaches to infinity within finite time.
-Then the aggregation is simulated by a $\delta$-function or a linear combination of several $\delta$-functions \cite{CP,HV,HW,N}.
-An alternative way proposed is to show that the time-dependent system (\ref{1}) admits global-in-time solutions, which converge to bounded steady states.
+Time-dependent system in the form of (\ref{12}) can describe cell aggregation when the solutions blow up with their $L^\infty$ norms going to infinity within finite or infinite time.
+Then the aggregation is simulated by a single $\delta$-function or a linear combination of several $\delta$-functions \cite{CP,HV,HW,N}.
+An alternative way proposed is to show that the time-dependent system (\ref{12}) admits global-in-time solutions which converge to bounded steady states.
 Moreover, these steady states can create interesting patterns such as spikes, or transition layers, which can be used to model the cell aggregations.
 For $N\geq1$, Ni and Takagi \cite{NT,NT2} converted a chemotaxis steady state system into a single equation, of which they obtained nonconstant positive solutions by variational method.
 Moreover, they constructed a steady state solution that concentrates on the most curved part of the boundary as the chemical diffusion rate shrinks to zero.
-See also the survey paper \cite{N2} for works and recent developments in this direction.
+See the survey paper \cite{N2} for works and recent developments in this direction.
 For $N=1$, Wang \cite{W} initiated a method, later developed in \cite{CKWW,WX}, to apply the global bifurcation to a class of chemotaxis systems without reducing them into a single equation.
-Moreover, they prove that the steady states form a boundary spike (in the form of a $\delta$-function) or a transition layer (in the form of a step function) if the chemoattraction rate $\chi$ is large.
-We want to mention that system (\ref{1}) is also able to model the formation of chemotactic bands, which are represented mathematically by travelling wave solutions.
-We will not consider the problem in this paper, and for the results on a variants of system (\ref{1}), see the survey papers \cite{Ho,Ho1,HP} for works in this direction and \cite{Wz} for recent developments.
+It is proved that the steady states form a boundary spike (in the form of a $\delta$-function) or a transition layer (in the form of a step function) if the chemotaxis rate $\chi$ is sufficiently large.
+We want to mention that system (\ref{12}) is also able to model the formation of chemotactic bands, which are represented mathematically by travelling wave solutions when the sensitivity is $\Phi=\frac{u}{v}$.
+We will not consider the problem in this paper, and for the results on a variants of system (\ref{12}), see the survey papers \cite{HP,Ho,Ho1} for works in this direction and \cite{Wz} for recent developments.
+We also want to point out that there are works \cite{BEG, CEV1,CEV2,Ho3, TW1, TW2,WZYH, WW} on Keller--Segel chemotaxis models with two competing species.